Corporate overview

 • Stable investor base across separate accounts, diversified and sector specific commingled funds, and club-deal structures

 Across these activities, Macquarie Asset Management is demonstrating its commitment to sustainability.
-This includes progressing efforts to manage its portfolio in line with global net-zero emissions by 2040.
+This includes progressing efforts to invest and manage its portfolio, where it has control or significant influence, in line with global net-zero Scope 1 and 2 greenhouse gas (GHG) emissions by 2040.1

 Performance verification

 Macquarie Asset Management has its own performance measurement team dedicated to producing detailed performance reports for internal and external use.
 Performance is based on local accounting principles or IFRS and externally audited.
-The business is using GRESB scores to determine sustainability and constantly increasing the number of participating funds.
+The business is using GRESB scores as one tool to assess sustainability.

 COMPLIANCE STATEMENT